 Virtual Reality (VR)

 The aim of the course is to teach students to design and develop for virtual reality (VR).
 Participants will learn to develop for VR in a standard tool such as Unity, create interactions between avatar bodies and virtual objects, and design selection and manipulation techniques for VR.
 The course focuses both on the technical aspects of VR as well on the human-centred aspects.
 These skills are needed to develop for headset-based VR, but also in developing for other headset-based technologies, such as augmented reality.
-Learning will happen through lectures and hands-on VR development exercises.
+Learning will happen through classroom discussions of research, lectures, and hands-on VR development.

 At course completion, the successful student will have